bil0u/FdF/README.md

 A basic 3D rendering engine for height maps, represented as wireframes

+Note : Only works on macOS 10.12 and later

 ## Features

 * Camera controls (zoom, rotation & translation)